josehoras/Extended-Kalman-Filter/README.md

 	<figcaption>RMSE values for [x, y, vx, vy] < [0.11, 0.11, 0.52, 0.52]</figcaption>
 </figure>

+## Code description

+A starter code is given by the Udacity project contained in `/src`.
+For the Kalman Filter to be fully implemented the following files where completed:

+- `tools.cpp`: funtions to calculate root mean squared error (RMSE) and the Jacobian matrix
+- `FusionEKF.cpp`: initializes the Kalman Filter on first data point, prepare the Q and F matrices, calls the prediction step, and depending on the data source calls the radar or lidar update functions
+- `kalman_filter.cpp`: contains the Predict(), Update(), and UpdateEKF() functions

 ## Installation and Build

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).